philmcm/ponoko_mutable_tester/README.md

 Please see the images/ directory for some images of the delivered product from this .eps file.

-I have not yet verified the PCB and connectors fit correctly but I expect no issues.
-I will update this repo with more images and details once I have assembled the PCB.
-Please check back!

 Note: This file is provided as-is, please verify accuracy and suitability for your needs before manufacturing.
 Use of this file is at own risk!